 Sage gaped at him in shock.
 Her mind flashed back to that evening.

-Eric’s steel-blue gaze never once left her.
+Eric’s gaze never once left her.
 Not from the moment she and Celia had walked down the stairs at the McKenzie House.
 The appreciative look in his eyes had her tossing a silent thank you to Celia for allowing her to borrow a shimmery, silver-blue dress that clung to what few curves she had.

 Once they reached Luna, the restaurant inside the Oceanside Inn, Rowan and Celia split off from them.
 After learning what they could from a couple suspected cult members, she and Eric engaged in a debate over how best to protect the endangered green sea turtle.
 That conversation revealed fascinating depths to Eric.
 Depths that drew Sage like a moth to a flame.